misicnenad/cairo-book/src/ch16-02-03-testing-components.md

 In [Components under the hood][components inner working], we saw that components leveraged genericity to define storage and logic that could be embedded in multiple contracts.
 If a contract embeds a component, a `HasComponent` trait is created in this contract, and the component methods are made available.

-This informs us that if we can provide a concrete `TContractState` that implements the `HasComponent` trait to the `ComponentState` struct, should be able to directly invoke the methods of the component using this concrete `ComponentState` object, without having to deploy a mock.
+This informs us that if we can provide a concrete `TContractState` that implements the `HasComponent` trait to the `ComponentState` struct, we should be able to directly invoke the methods of the component using this concrete `ComponentState` object, without having to deploy a mock.

 Let's see how we can do that by using type aliases.
 We still need to define a mock contract - let's use the same as above - but this time, we won't need to deploy it.